Shub-Gautam/Shub-Gautam.github.io/content/_index.md

       <figure class="text-center">
         <img class="rounded-2xl hx-mb-2" style="border-radius: 1rem; margin-right:auto; margin-left:auto;" src="images/t1.jpeg" height="200" width="200" alt="">
         <blockquote class="blockquote hx-mb-6" style="margin-bottom: 3rem ; !important">
-          <p>"Working with Shubham during his internship at Eatoes was a fantastic experience.
+          <p style="font-size:16px;">"Working with Shubham during his internship at Eatoes was a fantastic experience.
 Shubham quickly learned complex concepts and wrote great code that improved our project a lot.
 He was always ready to help and had good ideas.
 Shubham is a dedicated and talented developer, and I'm sure he'll do great in the software industry and will bring lot of skills and ideas to the table.
 I recommend him for any similar roles without hesitation."</p>
         </blockquote>
         <figcaption class="blockquote-footer hx-mt-6">
           Atul Tiwari, System Analyst @DAZN, Ex Eatoes
         </figcaption>
       </figure>
     </div>